gnu-octave/GNU-Octave-ILP64-Singularity/README.md

 - Adding or removing Ubuntu packages to support Octave Forge packages
 - Make changes to the environment (variables)

-Rebuilding this final image is much less time consuming.
+Rebuilding this final image only takes a few minutes.